marcelo-alvarez/lpt-lc/docs/astrophysics.rst

   dtbfac = Wdtb * xHI *
 	  pow(CellSize,3) / pow(r,2) * mapsize / 4. / 3.14159 / dnu;

 in the function ``MakeMaps`` in the file ``makemaps.C``.
-Note that this quantity has units of mK and is what is added to the frequency voxel for each comoving voxel to generate the final map.
+Note that this last quantity has units of mK and is what is added to the frequency voxel for each comoving voxel to generate the final map.

 HI in galaxies
 ''''''''''''''''